sakshi22sk/Food-Waste-optimizer/README.md

 `food demand forecasting`, `socio-economic data`, `reduce food waste`, `Dijkstra’s algorithm`, `XGBoost`, `optimized delivery`

 ## How to Use
+Just login by using name=user and password=jar .

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements.
+Let's connect!
 ## License

 This project is licensed under the MIT License.